isaacovercast/isaacovercast.github.io/_pages/research/community-genetic-diversity.md

 ![Predicting community genetic diversity structure across the landscape](/assets/images/PredictedGeneticStructure.png)

-This map is a first step to identifying regions which may be either genetically buffered or vulnerable to incipient climate change.
+This map is a first step to identifying Coral Triangle decapod communities which may be either genetically buffered against or vulnerable to incipient climate change.
 Further work can be guided by these results to improve the inference by targeting unsampled environmental space.
+Importantly, this work can also be extended to investigate how communities across taxonomic levels are structured by environmental conditions, and whether they are similarly impacted by fluctuations in local environmenta conditions.